cameronaziz/interview/readme.md

 ---
 ## Part 2
 Your project manager just reported another bug!
-It seems that every user that clicks to allow cookies keeps getting the same prompt when they come back to our site.
+It seems that every user that clicks to allow cookies keeps getting the same prompt when they come back to our page.
 We should be able to remember the selection for a year.
+> ### Solution
+> - The `cookie.write` function is setting the expiry time to current time.
+> ### What to look for
+> This part of the exercise is to watch the candidate investigate problems that don't show errors.
+> - Did they navigate the component tree logically to find the problem service?
+> - Were they able to read confusing code and understand how it works?
+> - If they don't know exact cookie logic (COMPLETELY OK!!), do they know what resources to look at (MDN, W3Schools)?
+> - **Nice to have:** Does the candidate already know cookie syntax or can read MDN and understand immediately?
 ---
 ## Part 3
 Great!
 It looks like all the bugs are fixed, but every user that comes to our site still gets a new assignment.
 Your PM created the following Jira issue: